Allosaurus: Skin

 Skin impressions from Allosaurus have been described.
 One impression, from a juvenile specimen, measures 30 cm² and is associated with the anterior dorsal ribs/pectoral region.
-The impression show small scales measuring 1-3 mm in diameter.
-A large skin impression from the "Big Al Two" specimen, associated with the base of the tail, measures 20 cm x 20 cm, and show large scales measuring up to 2 cm in diameter.
-However it has been noted that these scales are more similar to those of sauropods, and due to the presence of non-theropod remains associated with the tail of "Big Al Two" there is a possibility that this skin impression is not from Allosaurus.
+The impression shows small scales measuring 1–3 mm in diameter.
+A skin impression from the "Big Al Two" specimen, associated with the base of the tail, measures 20 cm × 20 cm and shows large scales measuring up to 2 cm in diameter.
+However, it has been noted that these scales are more similar to those of sauropods, and due to the presence of non-theropod remains associated with the tail of "Big Al Two" there is a possibility that this skin impression is not from Allosaurus.

-Another Allosaurus fossil feature a skin impression from the mandible, showing scales measuring 1-2 mm in diameter.
-The same fossil also preserves skin impressions from the ventral side of the neck, showing broad scutes.
-A small skin impression from an Allosaurus skull has been reported, but never described.
+Another Allosaurus fossil features a skin impression from the mandible, showing scales measuring 1–2 mm in diameter.
+The same fossil also preserves skin measuring 20 × 20 cm from the ventral side of the neck, showing scutate scales measuring 0.5 cm wide and 11 cm long.
+A small skin impression from an Allosaurus skull has been reported but never described.